-Watch The Black Church: This Is Our Story, This Is Our Song free online through March 16.
+Watch The Black Church: This Is Our Story, This Is Our Song here.

 The intimate two-part documentary series The Black Church: This Is Our Story, This Is Our Song, which aired on KERA TV in February, explores how African Americans have worshipped for 400 years — and how those faith traditions have shaped American history.

 KERA reflects on the series with even more ways to celebrate and learn about the Black church.
 Immerse yourself in stories, history, conversations, music and memories from across North Texas: